felipelira/PrediPath/README.md

 # PREDIPATH
 # PREDIcting the bacterial PATHogenicity on plants
-# A Plant Pathogenicity Predictor Pipeline developed by
+# A Plant Pathogenicity Predictor Pipeline

 This repository is used to Predipath scripts and databases.